 ▼ Click the word "playlist" to access a full list of videos from this event.

-To view photos from this event, visit our Facebook page.
+To see photos from this event, please visit our Facebook page.

 - Margaret Low Smith, President, AtlanticLIVE

-- Interviewed by: Steve Clemons, Washington Editor at Large, The Atlantic
+- With Steve Clemons, Washington Editor-at-Large, The Atlantic

 - Margaret Low Smith

 10:00 a.m.
 Program Conclusion